Amer Al-Fayez: Political career

 Al-Fayez began his career as a statesman in 1991 when he joined the ministry of Foreign Affairs Diplomatic Corps in 1991.
 In 1993, Al-Fayez joined the Embassy of Jordan in Washington D.C as a diplomat and assumed the responsibilities of a Consul.
 In 1997, Al-Fayez returned to Jordan and in 1998 joined the Royal Hashemite court.

 Al-Fayez served for 2 years in the Royal Protocol of Her Majesty Queen Noor of Jordan.
 From 2000 till 2004, Al-Fayez served in the Royal Protocol of then Crown Prince His Royal Highness Prince Hamzeh Bin Al Hussein.
 Al-Fayez would then spend 2 years as the director of His Royal Highness Prince Hashim Bin Al Hussein's office until 2006.
 Al-Fayez then served as the Assistant Chief of Royal Protocol and Director of Advance.
 In November 2008, Al-Fayez assumed the role of the Head of Royal Protocol of His Majesty King Abullah II of Jordan and would stay in the position until June of 2018, making him the longest serving Head of Royal Protocol to King Abdullah II and the second longest in Jordan history after Yanal Hikmat until present.
-In March of 2009, Al-Fayez was promoted to the rank of minister by the Royal Decree of King Abdullah II.
+In March 2009, Al-Fayez was promoted to the rank of minister by the Royal Decree of King Abdullah II.

 Al-Fayez was also acknowledged by King Abdullah II in his 2011 book "Our Last Best Chance: a Story of War And Peace" for his work in coordinating interviews with Jordanian officials to get their accounts on events that the king describes in his writing.